movermeyer/django-proxylist/docs/dependencies.rst

 Database
 ~~~~~~~~

-`django-proxilist` does not depends on any database backend by itself, but if
+`django-proxylist-for-grab` does not depends on any database backend by itself, but if
 you have a big list of proxies and you want to check it at sorts intervals
 you should avoid `SQLite`.